Madurai

-Madurai is closely associated with the Tamil language.
+Madurai is one of the oldest cities in India and South Asia.
 The third Tamil Sangam, a major congregation of Tamil scholars, is said to have been held in the city.
 The recorded history of the city goes back to the 3rd century BCE, being mentioned by Megasthenes, the Greek ambassador to the Mauryan Empire, and Kautilya, a minister of the Mauryan emperor Chandragupta Maurya.
 Signs of human settlements and Roman trade links dating back to 300 BCE are evident from excavations by Archeological Survey of India in Manalur.
-The city is believed to be of significant antiquity and has been ruled, at different times, by the Pandyas, Cholas, Madurai Sultanate, Vijayanagar Empire, Madurai Nayaks, Carnatic kingdom, and the British East India Company British Raj.
+The city is believed to be of significant antiquity and has been ruled, at different times, by the Pandyan Kingdom, Chola Empire, Madurai Sultanate, Vijayanagar Empire, Madurai Nayaks, Carnatic kingdom, and the British East India Company's British Raj.
+The city has a number of historical monuments, with the Koodal Azhagar temple, Meenakshi Temple and the Thirumalai Nayakkar Mahal being the most prominent.

-The city has a number of historical monuments, with the Meenakshi Temple and the Thirumalai Nayakkar Mahal being the most prominent.
-Madurai is an important industrial and educational hub in South Tamil Nadu.
+Madurai is an important industrial and educational hub in Tamil Nadu.
 The city is home to various automobile, rubber, chemical and granite manufacturing industries.

-Madurai has important government educational institutes such as the Madurai Medical College, Homeopathic Medical College, Madurai Law College, Agricultural College and Research Institute.
-Madurai city is administered by a municipal corporation established in 1971 as per the Municipal Corporation Act.
+Madurai has important government educational institutes such as the Madurai Medical College, Homeopathic Medical College, Madurai Law College, Agricultural College and Research Institute and All India Institute of Medical Sciences, Madurai.
 The city covers an area of 147.97 km2 and had a population of 1,470,755 in 2011.
 The city is also the seat of a bench of the Madras High Court.
-The Madurai Bench has been functioning since 2004.